tenjiswa/Data-analysis-week1/README.md

 THE ANALYTICS PROCESS IS ITERATIVE
 While we describe the steps of the analytics as series of sequential actions,it is more accurate to think of them as a set of inter-related actions that may be revisted frequently while working with a dataset.
+This process is meant to help you understand the different activities that take place during a data analysis effort and approximate order in which they typically occur.

+ANALYTICS TECHNIQUES
+Analyst use a varietyof techniques to draw conclusions from the data at their disposal.
+MAJOR CATEGORIES OF ANALYTICS TECHNIQUES
+1.Descriptive Analytics
+2.Predictive Analytics
+3.Prescriptive Analytics

+MACHINE LEARNING:Uses algorithms to discover knowledge in your datasets that you can then apply to help you make informed decisions about the future.
+CASES WHERE MACHINE LEARNING COMMONLY ADDS VALUE 1.Segmenting customers and determing the marketing messages that will appeal to different customer groups 2.Discovering anomalies in system and application logs that may be indicative of a cybersecurity incident 3.Forecasting product sales based on market and environmental conditions 4.Recommending the next movie that a customer might wish to watch based on their past activity and the preferences of similar customers
+5.Setting prices for hotel rooms far in advance based on forecasted demand.

+ARTIFICIAL INTELLIGENCE(AI) includes any type of technique where you are attempting to get a computer system to initiate  human behavior.
+MACHINE LEARNING(ML) is a subset of AI techniques.ML techniques attempt to apply statics to data problems in an effort to discover new knowledge.

+DEEP LEARNING:Is further subdivision of machine learning that uses quite complex techniques,known as neural networks,to discover knowledge in a particular way it is highly specialized subfield of machine learning that is commonly used for image,video and sound analysis